infrahq/infra/docs/reference/cli-reference.md

 Create an identity.

+If a valid email is detected, a user identity is created.
-If an email is provided, a user is created; otherwise, a machine is created.
+If a username is detected, a machine identity is created.

-A new user must change their one time password before further usage.
+A new user identity must change their one time password before further usage.

 ```
 infra identities add IDENTITY [flags]